Build an integration

 4. Delete all other comments in the UserClueProducer.cs file.

-5. Open the src/MyFirstIntegration.Infrastructure/MyFirstIntegrationClient.cs and modify line 16 with the URL for the endpoint:
+5. Open the src/MyFirstIntegration.Infrastructure/MyFirstIntegrationClient.cs file.
+In line 16, specify the URL for the endpoint:

 private const string BaseUri = "https://jsonplaceholder.typicode.com";

-6. Since this is a public endpoint we don’t need to pass any tokens.
-Remove or comment out line 42
+6. Because this is a public endpoint, no tokens are required.
+Remove or comment out line 42.

 // client.AddDefaultParameter("api_key", myfirstintegrationCrawlJobData.ApiKey, ParameterType.QueryString);`

-7. Add a method to retrieve users (you will need to import some namespaces too):
+7. Add a method to retrieve users.
+You will also need to import some namespaces.

 public async Task<IList<User>> GetUsers() => await GetAsync<IList<User>>("users");

-8. In the src/MyFirstIntegration.Crawling/MyFirstIntegrationCrawler.cs you retrieve the data you want to insert in CluedIn.
-Add the following inside the GetData method:
+8. In the src/MyFirstIntegration.Crawling/MyFirstIntegrationCrawler.cs file, you retrieve the data you want to insert in CluedIn.
+Add the following code inside the GetData method:

 //retrieve data from provider and yield objects